 HEC 409.
 Home Economics Internship.
 (3-15).
 Departmental approval should be obtained one quarter in advance.
 Prerequisites: majors only, minimum junior standing, minimum GPA of 2.7, consent of faculty coordinator.
 Field experiences which integrate academic knowledge into a practical setting for career preparation. f-HEC 417.
 The Dual Career Woman.
-(3).A look at women in the home and labor force, their challenges, problems, and management practices
+(3).A look at women in the home and labor force, their challenges, problems, and management practices.
 HEC 419.
-Management for Contemporary Living.
+Management for Contemporary

+Living.
 (3).
 (1 lecture, 4 laboratory).
 Prerequisites: HEC 111, 242, 349 (Meal Planning), 374.
 Experiences in creative approaches to various lifestyles, such as: low income, affluent, handicapped, two career families and basic self sufficient approach.
 Simulated living situations in Home Management residence.

 HEC 422.
 Individual Studies.
 (Maximum 4).
 Qualified undergraduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
-A paper must be filed with the instructor and chairperson.
+Two copies of a well-written paper must be filed before credit is given, one with the instructor and one with the chairperson of the department.
+Not for General Education credit.

 HECV 432.
 Teaching Child Development and Family Living in Secondary Schools.
 (3).
 Particular skills needed in planning and teaching child development and family living in the secondary schools.

 f-HEC 444.
 Food for a Small Planet.
 (3).
 (2 lecture, 2 laboratory).
 World food supply, ecological problems and nutritional effects of traditional American diets investigated with emphasis on alternative diets and foods.
 HEC 445.
 Experimental Food Studies.
 (4).
 (2 lecture, 4 laboratory).
 Prerequisites: HEC 242, 250 or 251, CHEM 130 or permission of instructor.
 Research and assessment of chemical and physical changes in food due to various manipulations.

 HEC 446.
 Food Service Administration.
 (3).

-Prerequisites, HEC 242, 251, Principles of

-operation of food systems, emphasizing financial and production controls; menu planning and evaluation, recipe standardization and technical operations.
+Prerequisites: HEC 242, 251.
+Principles of operation of food systems, emphasizing financial and production controls; menu planning and evaluation, recipe standardization and technical operations.
 HEC 447.
 Quantity Food Purchasing and Preparation.
 (4).
 (1 lecture, 6 laboratory).
 Prerequisite: HEC 446.
 Application of the principles of meal planning, food purchasing, food preparation, and food service through laboratory experiences at food service facilities on and off campus.

 HEC 448.
 Organization and Management of Food Service.
-(3).
-Prerequisite: HEC 447, BUS 180.
-Principles of organization,

-Food Service.
 (3).
 Prerequisite: HEC 447, BUS 180.
 Principles of organization, personnel management and financial control; layout, selection of design; equipment selection; use of work measurement and data processing.